-The best food historians can say is that turkey probably has been on Thanksgiving tables since the beginning, and its been remarkably constant – holding off any attempts to squeeze it off the menu.
+The best food historians can say is that turkey was probably served on Thanksgiving tables since the beginning.
+Since then, it’s been remarkably constant, evading any attempts to squeeze it off the menu.
 But many other historic Thanksgiving foods have come and gone from New England menus over the years as tastes change.
-Here are just five examples:

-These have been mentioned as dishes at other early American Thanksgiving feasts.
+Lobster and mussels have been mentioned as dishes at other early American Thanksgiving feasts.
 Of course today it’s the unusual home where someone brings out the pot to boil or steam up shellfish for Thanksgiving.

 Pasties, for the uninformed, are also called hand pies.
-(Think of a pot pie without the pie tin).
+(Think of a pot pie without the pie tin.)
 Sounds like Julia’s were larger than today’s common pasties.

 Sarah Royer (1849-1937) was the Martha Stewart of her day.
 A Pennsylvania native, her cookbooks and magazines, spread far and wide, guided households toward domestic perfection.

 Her 1890 ideal Thanksgiving Dinner menu, published in Table Talk magazine, featured puffball soup.
 Puffballs belong to a family of mushrooms familiar to anyone who has spent much time walking the woods.
 Small ones provide a degree of entertainment when dry.
 If you crush them, they expel a small puff of smoke-like spores.
 But cooks can dice the larger ones and simmer them into a tasty mushroom soup.